 Chosen To Share The Gospel

-We have a responsibilty to God in sharing the gospel.
+We have a responsibility to God in sharing the gospel.
 We are responsible to know what the gospel is.
-String of verses shared from Navigators to remember the points of the gospel.

 Alright, thank you very much, and hello again, my dear radio friend.
 How in the world are you?
 Are you doing alright?
 Well, I’m glad to be back with you and to invest a few moments into something that will still be meaningful a million years from now.
 You know, many of the things we do really don’t matter after all.
 You won’t catalog them and remember them in eternity.
 But the time you spend (and I like to use the word invest, because it brings returns) will still be meaningful a million years from now, after time has been abolished and the calendars are all burned up, and the clocks have stopped.
 The Bible says time shall be no more; you’ll be living in eternity.
 What you and I think about relating to God’s eternal Word will still be meaningful.
 Forever, O Lord, Thy Word is settled in Heaven.
 “Heaven and Earth shall pass away, but My Word shall never pass away,” God says.
 You think of that when you read your Bible and I tell you, it’ll take all the drudgery out of it to realize that you are doing something that will project its meaningfulness right straight on into eternity.
 Hallelujah!